LabMACE/macemap-bff/README.md

-# sensormap-bff
+# macemap-bff
-The backend-for-frontend for sensormap
+The backend-for-frontend for macemap

 ## Getting started